470 Men and Women Weigh in on Online Dating’s Biggest Problems (And How to Avoid Them)

 On a mission to end bad dates

-Between my years of online dating and the survey of 470 men and woman I conducted, “Online Dating: What Sucks Most”, I’ve become somewhat of an expert on the worst aspects of online dating.
+Between my years of online dating and the survey of 470 men and woman I conducted, “Online Dating: What Sucks Most”, I’ve become somewhat of an expert on the worst aspects of online dating, including the biggest challenges users face.

 You may be asking yourself: Wow, is this guy some kind of masochist?
 Or has he just gone over the edge?